An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-Free SMCs on a single generating objects (and arbitrary generating morphisms) are usually called PROPs (\textbf{Pro}duct and \textbf{P}ermutation categories)~\cite{MacLane1965}.
-The PROP of permutations, which we just described, is the `simplest' possible PROP --- more formally, it is the initial object in the category of PROPs.
-Sometimes, the notion of a `coloured' PROP is encountered: this is nothing but an SMC whose set of objects is freely generated (from any set of generating objects, instead of just a single generating object as in the case of `regular' PROPs). \end{example}
+Free SMCs on a single generating objects (and arbitrary generating operations) are usually called PROPs (\textbf{Pro}duct and \textbf{P}ermutation categories)~\cite{MacLane1965}.
+The PROP of permutations, which we just described, is the `simplest' possible PROP.
+More formally, it is the initial object in the category of PROPs.
+Sometimes, the notion of a `coloured' PROP is encountered: this is nothing but a (strict) SMC whose set of objects is freely generated from any set of generating objects, instead of just a single generating object as in the case of plain PROPs.

+When we encounter PROPs, we will use natural numbers as objects, since all objects are of the form $\bullet^n$, and write the type of a string diagram $\bullet^n\to\bullet^m$ simply as $n\to m$. \end{example}

-\paragraph{Symmetric Monoidal Functors.} Whenever we define a new mathematical structure, it is a good practice to introduce a corresponding notion of mapping between them.
+\paragraph{Symmetric Monoidal Functors} Whenever we define a new mathematical structure, it is a good practice to introduce a corresponding notion of mapping between them.
 For SMCs, this is the notion of a \emph{symmetric monoidal functor}.
-We will need it when giving string diagrams an interpretation in Section~\ref{sec:semantics}. \begin{definition} Let $(\mathsf{C},\otimes)$ and $(\mathsf{D},\boxtimes)$ be two SMCs with $I$ and $J$ their respective units, $\sigma$ and $\theta$ their respective symmetries.
-A (strict) \emph{symmetric monoidal functor} $F: (\mathsf{C},\otimes)\to (\mathsf{D},\boxtimes)$ is a mapping from objects of $\mathsf{C}$ to those of $\mathsf{D}$ that satisfies
+We will need it when giving string diagrams a semantic interpretation, in Section~\ref{sec:semantics}. \begin{definition} Let $(\mathsf{C},\otimes,I,\sigma)$ and $(\mathsf{D},\boxtimes, J,\theta)$ be two SMCs.
+A (strict) \emph{symmetric monoidal functor} $F: \mathsf{C}\to \mathsf{D}$ is a mapping from objects of $\mathsf{C}$ to those of $\mathsf{D}$ that satisfies

 and a mapping from morphisms of $\mathsf{C}$ to those of $\mathsf{D}$ that satisfies